jclingan/quarkus-remote-dev/README.md

 * JDK 11 (Likely to work with JDK 8, but I did not test it)
 * Maven 3.6.2+

-NOTE: There seems to be a bug in 1.6.0.Final, and 1.6.1.Final is not available as of this example.
-Therefore this example uses the master branch (999-SNAPSHOT).
-Even the snapshot contans an error with the remote jar file not having accesss to a file.
-It still _seems_ to work :-)

 ## How this "remote" example differs from local development

 * The POM file adds the following maven dependencies:
    * `quarkus-kubernetes`: Enables Kubernetes deployment and Kubernetes deployment YAML customization using properties in _application.properties_.
    * `quarkus-minikube`: Customizes Kubernetes deployment YAML